Support for the next generation of scientists means investment in the future of the field.

 - All applicants must be affiliated with a domestic nonprofit academic or research institution, including public/private academic universities or institutions of higher learning (including colleges, universities, medical schools, and other related academic research institutions); certain qualified governmental agencies with active biomedical research programs may also meet eligibility criteria.

-- Applicants must be citizens, non-citizen permanent residents, or temporary residents of the U.S. who are legally qualified to work in the U.S. Immigration-related matters and visa applications are the responsibility of the fellow and sponsoring institution.
+- Applicants must be legally qualified to work in the US (including citizens, non-citizen permanent residents, or temporary residents of the US).
+Immigration-related matters and visa applications are the responsibility of the fellow and sponsoring institution.

 Potential candidates are encouraged to discuss their individual situation with Additional Ventures program staff.
 Please contact us at email@example.com.
 Applicants from historically excluded and underrepresented groups are strongly encouraged to apply.

 Additional Ventures utilizes a multi-step application process that includes rigorous evaluation at each stage.
-See the full RFP for more information on the review process.
+The application stages are outlined below and applicants should see the full RFP for complete details on the review process.

 We are committed to facilitating an application process that both increases the impact and success of applicants.
 Thus, applicants are strongly encouraged to consult with Additional Ventures program staff prior to submitting a letter of intent.
 Contact us at firstname.lastname@example.org for guidance on program scope or to seek feedback on proposal fit.